wlswotmd/gef/docs/SUPPORTED-MODE.md

     * x86, x64, ARM and ARM64
 * Note
     * Most commands should work fine unless `CONFIG_RANDSTRUCT=y`.
-    * It works with any version qemu-system, but qemu-6.x or higher is recommended.
+    * It works with any version qemu-system, but latest version is recommended.
+    * It is preferable to run qemu-system on `localhost`.
+        * If you run qemu-system on remotely (another host), you can not handle SecureWorld's memory.

 ## Qemu-user cooperation
 * Usage